-Under the Late Payment of Commercial Debts (Interest) Act 1998, the Council is able to charge interest on late payments when both parties are acting as businesses.
+Under the Late Payment of Commercial Debts (Interest) Act 1998, the Council may charge interest on late payments when both parties are acting as businesses.
 Interest is charged 30 days after the date of the invoice at the rate of 8%.
 Powys County Council reserves the right to charge interest in accordance with the above.